TGOlson/blockchain/README.md

 * function that validates transactions
   * https://en.bitcoin.it/wiki/Protocol_rules#.22tx.22_messages
   * need to consider max transaction count (something akin to blocksize)

-Later
-* Consider more efficient data format than json
 * Add block header hash as extra field on block headers for more efficient operations